Vyral/base-template/_posts/2018-09-27-set-5-appointments-by-talking-to-100-people.md

 I just recently went through Keller Williams’ BOLD program, and it was an incredible experience.
 While there, we were given a challenge: talk to 100 people about real estate every single week.

 On my team, we generally talk to 10 to 15 people about real estate every day, so taking that number up a notch was quite a bit of extra work.
-We learned that it’s definitely possible, though, and if you say the right things, you can set five appointments
+We learned that it’s definitely possible, though, and if you say the right things, you can set five appointments.

 One thing I learned to say that I wasn’t saying when previously interacting with people is the recognition that I’m in sales and my job is to find real estate problems and solve them. **What I was failing to do with everyone I talked to was ask them if they knew anyone who was buying, selling, or investing in real estate.**